spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].tags`

-Specifies the list of tags.
-Each item is a string value.
-Unspecified tags in source data are ignored and are not included in the dataspace observations.
+Specifies lists of tag selectors and values.
+The list of selectors is optional.

 **Example**